omichel/openal/README.md

-# openal
+# OpenAL

-Testing openal in the CI
+Testing OpenAL in the CI on Windows